joao-frohlich/cpython/Doc/library/datetime.rst

    supply implementations of the standard :class:`tzinfo` methods needed by the :class:`.datetime` methods you use.
-The :mod:`!datetime` module provides :class:`timezone`, a simple concrete subclass of :class:`tzinfo` which can represent time zones with fixed offset from UTC such as UTC itself or North American EST and EDT.
+The :mod:`!datetime` module provides :class:`timezone`, a simple concrete subclass of :class:`tzinfo` which can represent timezones with fixed offset from UTC such as UTC itself or North American EST and EDT.

    Special requirement for pickling:  A :class:`tzinfo` subclass must have an